 Technical Requirements

 For this chapter, you will need a web browser and a stable internet connection to access the ChatGPT platform and set up your account.
 Basic familiarity with the Python programming language and working with the command line is necessary, as you'll be using Python 3.x, which needs to be installed on your system, for working with the OpenAI GPT API and creating Python scripts.
-A code editor will also be essential for writing and editing Python code and prompt files as you work through the recipes in this chapter
+A code editor will also be essential for writing and editing Python code and prompt files as you work through the recipes in this chapter.

+The code files for this chapter can be found here: https://github.com/PacktPublishing/ChatGPT-for-Cybersecurity-Cookbook.

 Setting up a ChatGPT Account